Tips on Avoiding jet lag

-- I often tell my clients to set their watches, or even phones, to the time at the destination they are traveling to the moment they get on the plane. (adjusting your eating pattern to the time you would eat at the destination can assist in adjusting to the time when you arrive)
+- Set your watches, or even phones, to your destination time the moment you get on the plane.
+Bonus: you can also adjust your eating pattern to the time you would eat at the destination!

 - Make sure to drink a lot of water as flying is very dehydrating.

-- Once at the destination, take a cat nap…this means about 1 hour to 90 minutes MAX, even though your body might want more sleep, set your alarm and get up and shower.
-Then get outside and in the sun.
+- Once at the destination, take a cat nap – 60 to 90 minutes MAX!
+Even though your body might want more sleep, set your alarm, get up, and shower.
+Then get outside and into the sun!

-- Eat and stay active and don’t go to bed until at least 9pm, this might mean having some coffee at 8pm!
+- Eat, stay active, and don’t go to bed until at least 9pm.
+You might try having some coffee at 8pm!
 Remember, if you go to bed earlier, you will be up in the middle of the night and then exhausted during the day, which creates a vicious cycle.

 - Sunlight and water (showers, swimming, and drinking) are great ways to shake jetlag.

-- Incidentally, I often find jet lag worse when I am flying east, and sometimes I have no jet lag when I am flying west—this is because the body’s internal clock has to be skip hours and shorten the days normal 24 hour cycle.
-When you fly to the west..you are lengthening the day and our internal clocks don’t seem to struggle with adding more hours to the day!
+- Flying east can be harder on jet lag!
+This is because the body’s internal clock has to skip hours and shorten the days normal 24 hour cycle.
+When you fly to the west, you are lengthening the day and your internal clock will not seem to struggle to add more hours to the day!
 (Doesn’t everyone wish there were more hours in the day!??)

 Tips for shopping vacations

-- Luggage, I often will pack a smaller suitcase or duffle in my suitcase so that I have space for my purchases.
+- Luggage: Pack a smaller suitcase or duffle in your suitcase to save space for purchases.

-- Before I automatically feel like I have to lug my purchases home, I often ask the retailer I am shopping at, if they ship things.
-Example: While in Italy, I found many of the wineries actually shipped the wine to the US for a very small fee which was so much better than lugging the bottles around and allowed us to purchase more bottles than we would have due to the customs restrictions on carrying wine home.
+- Ask the retailer if they will ship your items!
+While in Italy, I found many of the wineries actually shipped the wine to the US for a very small fee.
+This was so much better than lugging the bottles around!
+It also allowed us to purchase more bottles than we would have, due to the customs restrictions on carrying wine home.

 - Customs-many countries have very specific rules for how much alcohol you can bring home as well as some forbidden items you are not allowed to bring (certain cheeses in the Netherlands can’t be brought into the US, as well as other items such as meats, flowers, and plants).

-- VAT (value added tax) when shopping abroad, have your passport with you or even just a photo of your photo page of your passport handy (take a picture of it and keep on your phone) and the retailer will provide VAT forms and fill them out so you can get the taxes you paid credited back.
-You will have to keep the receipts, the VAT forms and the items with you and go to the VAT counter at the airport (many of the VAT counters are before the security check points) so keep that in mind before you check in your luggage.
+- Have your passport with you, (or a photo of your passport on your phone) and the retailer can provide VAT (Value Added Tax) forms.
+Fill them out, so you can get the taxes you paid credited back.
+You will have to keep the receipts, the VAT forms and the items with you.
+You can find the VAT counter at the airport (usually before the security check points) so keep that in mind before you check in your luggage!

 - If you purchased a lot of items, you will need to list them on the customs form when you arrive back in the US.